RouleThomas/WagnerLab_Analyses/Tian_2022_RNAseq.md

 ```bash
 sbatch scripts/hisat2_indexation.sh
 ```
-Submitted batch job 198201=XXX
+Submitted batch job 198201=DONE
 **troubleshooting conclusion:** The gff file was not well formated!
 Lets use the Oryza_sativa.IRGSP-1.0.54.chr.gtf from now on for hisat2 (the gff is weird as it shows the chromosome as a gene...).
-Otherwise "transcripts_exons.gff" used for STAR mapping is exactly the same.
+Otherwise "transcripts_exons.gff" used for STAR mapping is exactly the same.\

+--> Mapping with index genome specifying exons and splice sites\
-XXX WAIT INDEX, DELETE ME AND LAUNCH: Launch as ```sbatch scripts/mapping_hisat2_raw.sh```, also convert into bam file and indexed them.\
+Launch for raw and trimmed reads: ```sbatch scripts/mapping_hisat2_raw.sh``` *XXX* and ```sbatch scripts/mapping_hisat2_crop15bp.sh``` *Submitted batch job 198214*, also convertion into bam file and indexed them.\